Klaviyo Attribution Reporting: Understand How Your SMS and Email Campaigns Are Performing

 About the author

-Kelsey Chapman is a multi-passionate marketing wizard who fancies herself as a marketing maven by day, writer by night (true story, she’s a published author).
+Kelsey Chapman was formerly a multi-passionate marketing wizard who fancies herself as a marketing maven by day, writer by night (true story, she’s a published author).
 Experienced with industry-leading brands, start-ups, and small businesses, she has developed a passion for taking digital platforms to the next level and turning ideas into revenue-driving campaigns.
 She has a knack for helping businesses increase their digital footprint with custom strategy and implementation while having a lot of fun at the same time!
 On any given day, you can find her brainstorming campaign calendars or digging into the data to optimize performance.
 At this point, she’s probably 98 percent surviving on iced coffee, but that’s neither here nor there.
 Read more articles by Kelsey Chapman.